Richard D. Dean: Post-Korean War

 Dean rejoined the Missouri Army National Guard, and advanced through command and staff assignments of increasing rank and responsibility.
 He commanded Battery C, 1st Battalion, 128th Field Artillery and Headquarters Battery, 2nd Battalion, 128th Field Artillery in the 1950s.
 He later commanded the 1st Battalion, 128th Field Artillery.

 Later career

 In 1975, Dean was assigned as commander of the 135th Field Artillery Group.

 In 1979, he was appointed to command the 35th Engineer Brigade.

-Dean was appointed Deputy Director of the Army National Guard in 1983 and promoted to brigadier general.
+Dean was appointed deputy director of the Army National Guard in 1983 and promoted to brigadier general.
 He served in this position until his retirement in 1987.

 Military education

-Dean is a graduate of the United States Army Command and General Staff College and the National War College.
+Dean was a graduate of the United States Army Command and General Staff College and the National War College.